Have fun, see Bristol and support local children to do the same at Saturday activity days.

 Periodically throughout TB1 and TB2

 Branch Up provides extracurricular Saturday activity days for children aged 7-11 and student volunteers.
-The programme aims to increase young people's confidence, raise their aspirations and improved their relationships with others as well as giving them exciting new experiences and the chance to have fun!
+The programme aims to increase young people's confidence, raise their aspirations and improve their relationships with others as well as giving them exciting new experiences and the chance to have fun!
 In 2019/20 we had a sports day at the university, visited the zoo, went to a trampoline park and more.
+The programme was paused in 2020/21 due to Covid restrictions, and we are looking to resume the programme in Autumn 2021.

 The referred children often have challenging home lives, low confidence and often no access to extracurricular activities outside of school.
 Having a disadvantaged background has a significant impact on a child’s educational attainment and on their social and emotional well-being and development.

 Branch Up ensures these children have equal access to new opportunities and exposes them to positive role models.
 This improves their quality of life and helps to raise their aspirations.

 As a volunteer you will work with a small group of children for the duration of an activity day.
 You will chat to them, support them throughout the day, and help them to engage with the other children and volunteers.
 Ultimately, your role is to help them have fun!